vimlet/bundl/docs/md/[2]Advanced.md

 If a global inputBase property is specified, it will be added at the start of each path key.

+*Important:*
+> Input paths that match a given pattern, will be added in alphabetical order

 The content can be a boolean true just to mark the file as required.
 ```[javascript]
 "input":{